 Indeed, one of the motivating factors behind adopting this strategy is higher profits.
 When clients are happy, they are loyal, leading to higher profits and increased customer retention.

 To become customer-centric, the company should interact with them as much as possible.
 The support teams play an essential role in this because they usually know the issues and solutions regarding the users.
+Alternatively, you can also use an online survey tool to understand the requirements of your customers.

 Five tips for Product-Led Customer Centricity